 How to Create a Budget

-Here is how I develop my A plan showing targets for income and expenses over a fixed time period, such as a month or a year..
+Here is how I develop my budget.
 I’ve written a step-by-step series of posts that follows these steps.
 I’ve included links in each section below to the post(s) that cover each topic.

 Identify my financial goals

 Since I’m retired, my financial goals focus on making sure my husband and I have enough money to last until we die and maybe have some left over for our children.
 For most of you, your goals may include paying off student loans or credit card debt, building enough savings to cover emergencies (see this post for more info on emergency savings), improving your credit score (for more info, see this post), saving for a house (see this post for more info on saving for large purchases) or making sure you have enough money to support your own children.
 In the longer term, or even now if you are fortunate enough to be able to save beyond emergency savings, you’ll want to set some goals for retirement, as described in this post.

 Determine the length of period I’m going to include in my budget

 A month and a year are the most common time periods used for budgeting.
 I find it easiest to estimate costs by year, as I pay some expenses only once or twice a year.
 Examples of those are property taxes (if you own a home or condo) and insurance, though some people pay those on a monthly basis.
 For many of you, developing a budget on a monthly basis will be easier.
 That’s fine too.
 You’ll just have to be careful to include all of your expenses, even the ones you don’t have to pay every month.

 I use a spreadsheet for tracking my actual income and expenses that form the basis of my budget.
 I suggest looking at the most recent six months at a minimum and a full year if you have the time and patience.
 I’ve included a link to a free spreadsheet I created that you can use to follow along with the rest of these budgeting steps.